Git-K3rnel/VulnHub/Born2Root/README.md

 they are just rabbit holes, so annoying ...

+## Privilege Escalation 3 (root)

-just reuse the password to get root :
+Just reuse the password to get root :

 ```bash
 hadi@debian:~$ su root